-- 1. As mentioned above, the "time-varying variables" computation is but one of many counterexamples to universality. - 2.
+- 1. As mentioned in Section 4.10, the "time-varying variables" computation is but one of many counterexamples to universality. - 2.
 Surely you must know that a reasonable model of computation must be finite.
 The Turing Machine has a finite alphabet, a finite set of states, and a finite set of elementary operations per step.
 To assume otherwise would render the fields of complexity theory and algorithm design and analysis useless. - 3.
-Your characterization of my result is erroneous.
-I describe computable functions that no machine that claims to be universal can compute. - 4.
-Let's try the following: You define a "universal computer" fulfilling the requirement of 'finite labor at each step' (to quote [37] again), and I will give you a computable function that it cannot compute.
+Your characterization of the nonuniversality result is erroneous.
+In Section 3, computable functions are described that no machine that claims to be universal can compute. - 4.
+Let's try the following: You define a "universal computer" fulfilling the requirement of 'finite labor at each step' (to quote [37] again), and you will be given a computable function that it cannot compute.